This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Gross Vehicle Weight

-What and how much you pack will also depend on the gross vehicle weight (GVW) of your motorhome and how much storage space you have.
+What and how much you pack will also depend on the gross vehicle weight (GVW) of your motorhome, how much payload and how much storage space you have.

 Driving a Motorhome in Europe

-Each country differs, but on the whole, driving in Europe is very safe – the continent has by far the lowest RTA fatalities in the world.
-Sweden and Denmark have the best safety records, with Bulgaria and Romania lagging, and everywhere else somewhere in between.
+On the whole, driving in Europe is very safe – the continent has by far the lowest road traffic accident fatalities globally.
+Switzerland and Norway have the best safety records, with 1.71 and 1.76 deaths per 100,000, respectively.
+Bosnia and Herzegovina and Albania have the worst road safety records, with 10.79 and 9.88 fatalities per 100,000.
+Everywhere else is somewhere in between, with the UK at a low 2.81.

 Be aware that the Republic of Ireland, Malta and Cyprus all drive on the right, just like the UK.